avaneev/biteopt/README.md

 counter-productive (increases convergence time considerably).
 It is more efficient to run several optimizers in parallel with different random seeds.

-2. The default population size formula 12+Dim\*2 works well for most non-convex functions, however some functions converge better if a higher population size is used.
-Tests have revealed that convex problems converge better with a population as large as 12+Dim\*6, but possibly at the expense of a longer convergence time.
+2. The default population size formula 10+Dim\*2 works well for most non-convex functions, however some functions converge better if a higher population size is used.
+Tests have revealed that convex problems converge better with a population as large as 10+Dim\*6, but possibly at the expense of a longer convergence time.

 3. The method currently uses "short-cuts" which can be considered as "tricks" which are non-universal.
 However, optimization of some functions benefits from them greatly, they increase optimization success of test suites by several percent.
+These "short-cuts" are not critically important to method's convergence properties, but they increase convergence speed even for functions that do not have minimum at a point where all arguments are equal.

 ## Users ##